mars885/hilt-binder/README.md

 }
 ````

 The default behavior simply tries to bind to a direct superclass or interface of the annotated type.
-If the library cannot deduce the type on its own (e.g., class implements multiple interfaces, has a superclass and implements an interface), then the processor is going to throw an error to notify you to specify the type to bind to explicitly.
+If the processor cannot deduce the type on its own (e.g., class implements multiple interfaces, has a superclass and implements an interface), then it is going to throw an error to notify you to specify the type to bind to explicitly.

-It's worth mentioning that if you need to bind to a specific type in your class hierarchy (e.g., superclass of a superclass, extented interface, etc), then you have no other option than specifying a value for the `to` parameter.
+It's worth mentioning that if you need to bind to a specific type in your class hierarchy (e.g., superclass of a superclass, extended interface, etc), then you have no other option than specifying a value for the `to` parameter.

 ### Hilt Components

+Dagger Hilt comes with predefined components for Android, but also supports creating custom ones.
+First, let's see how we can install a binding into predefined components.

+#### Predefined

-You've probably noticed that in the previous examples all the generated files had the `@InstallIn(SingletonComponent.class)` annotation.
-This means that by default all bindings are installed in the Hilt's `SingletonComponent`.
-There are two ways to change where to install the binding: either specify one of the Hilt's scope annotations or use `installIn` parameter of the annotation.
+You've probably noticed that in the previous examples all the generated files have the `@InstallIn(SingletonComponent.class)` annotation.
+This means that by default all bindings are installed into the Hilt's predefined `SingletonComponent`.
+There are two ways to change a predefined component: either specify a scope annotation of a predefined component or use the `installIn` parameter of the annotation.
 For example, have a look at the following code:

 ````kotlin
 interface ImageLoader